5 Written questions

 - bipolar spindle

-- e dynamically assembled array of microtubules that moves chromosomes during mitosis or meiosis.
+- a dynamically assembled array of microtubules that moves chromosomes during mitosis or meiosis.

-homozygous recessive → a pair of recessive alleles at a locus on homologous chromosomes; e.g., aa.
+- e a pair of dominant alleles at a locus on homologous chromosomes; e.g., AA.

 5 Multiple choice questions